-“I don’t remember.
+“I was drunk a lot then, I barely remember.
 What happened?”
-I asked.
+I ask.

-The old man sighed gently.
-“That matters little, what had transpired told me all that I needed to know about your character.
+The old man sighs gently.
+“Matters little, what happened tole me all I needed know bout ya character.
 I felt nothing from you, I knew.
 You were gifted.
-Little else was needed from me as to what type of person you were.
-That basic goodness was the overriding character trait of the man that I sought.
-You were why I was in Phoenix.
-There were no other stipulations I needed to observe, it was a done deal.”
+Little else was needed from me as to what type of person ya are.
+That basic goodness is the primary thing I sought.
+You was why I was in Phoenix.
+There weren’t no other stipulations I needed to observe, it was a done deal.”

-“Huh huh huh, yeah.
+“Hunh, yeah.
 They all are it seems.”